Learning to navigate all your emotions in early sobriety is hard.

 There are going to be highs and lows on this journey.
-You could be feeling completely stable for days or weeks and then get hit with an emotional tsunami that threatens to throw you completely off your game.
+You could feel completely stable for days or weeks and then get hit with an emotional tsunami threatening to throw you completely off your game.

 There’s nothing wrong or broken about you.
 We all go through it.

 Make sure you have your support systems in place.
-See a therapist regularly, even if you feel fine, and continue going to meetings or whatever program you’ve chosen to follow.
+See a therapist regularly, even if you feel fine, and continue attending meetings or whatever program you choose.

 It’s important to take time to check in yourself and how you’re feeling early on.
 Here are some prompts you can use to synthesize today’s information.

 - How have you been feeling?
 List out the emotions you’ve been experiencing since you started this journey.